 The bloody red hand, long a symbol of resistance, and sheer contrariness in the northern part of Ireland.
 Many coats-of-arms for familys, towns, and counties carry it.
 The flag of Ulster has a large one in the centre.

-Taking the other meaning, I added a fingerprint to the background, as in caught redhanded.
+Taking the other meaning, I added my fingerprint to the background, as in caught redhanded.
+So literally my fingerprints are all over this one.
 There may also be a hidden message to loyal fans of the one true religion, the Reds, Liverpool FC.
 Quite like this one as there’s a lot of subtlety in the hand inself, different shades of red combines to give a mottled look.

 By and large, I’m delighted with how they’ve turned out.
 The colour bar allows for differentiation between the cans but have run throught most of my favourite shades of colour now, so further cans will be a bit more of a challenge.
 But there’s several new products to come yet this summer, so better get cracking.